nauvane/babelish/content/docs/Tips/Smart typography/index.md

 Dashes have a different purpose.
 An **en-dash** is used with ranges of numbers, e.g. 11–22, or to express the sense "between", e.g. "the Franco–Prussian war".
 An **em-dash** is used as a punctuation mark to separate parts of a sentence more decisively than with a comma.

-> If you are interested in languages, you need to know about characters — and glyphs.
+> If you are interested in languages, you need to know about characters — and Unicode.

 Em-dashes can also be the equivalent of parentheses: